Linking Across Data Granularity: Fitting Multivariate Hawkes Processes to Partially Interval-Censored Data: Synthetic Parameter Recovery

+{\bf{Parameter Recovery Results:}} \cref{fig:err} shows RMSE$(\boldsymbol{\alpha}$), RMSE$(\boldsymbol{\theta}$), RMSE$(\boldsymbol{\nu}$) and $\Delta\rho$ across model fits. \pioc{Each boxplot represents the distribution of errors calculated from 50 estimates of $\boldsymbol{\Theta}$, each obtained from a different group of 50 sequences in the synthetic dataset.} Within each subplot we have seven boxplots.
+The leftmost boxplot is the MHP fit, followed by the \pmbp-PP fit (i.e., the \pmbp fit on the timestamp dataset).
+The next five boxplots contain \pmbp-IC fits of increasingly wider observation windows 1, 2, 5, 10 and 20.
+Note that the MHP fit represents the case where we do not have either model mismatch and interval censoring error.

+In each subplot of \cref{fig:err}, the gap between the first two boxplots (\ie MHP vs. \( \pmbp(2,1) \) fitted on timestamp data) indicates model mismatch error; the gap between the second and third boxplots (\ie \( \pmbp(2,1) \) fitted on timestamp data vs. partially interval-censored data) indicates interval censoring error.
+The gaps between succeeding boxplots indicate the effect of wider observation windows.

+\cref{fig:err} shows three conclusions.
+First, model mismatch and interval censoring errors contribute to information loss relative to the MHP fit.
+Second, the approximation quality degrades as the observation window widens, indicating an increasing information loss of type (2).
+Third, for parameters $\boldsymbol{\alpha}$ and $\boldsymbol{\nu}$, the model mismatch error appears negligible; it is only for higher values of the observation window length ($\geq 5$) that the performance starts degrading due to information loss error.
+Both error types are present for $\boldsymbol{\theta}$.
+See Sec.
+14.1 of the SI for individual parameter fits.

-Though the generating parameters are not always correctly recovered, we note that the overestimation (under-) in one dimension is compensated by the underestimation (over-) on the complementary dimension.
-Interestingly, the spectral radius $\rho(\boldsymbol{\alpha})$ appears to be conserved regardless of the log-likelihood function used and interval-censoring (shown in \cref{fig:synthetic-bf}).
-The recovered spectral radius is estimated close to the original Hawkes spectral radius for all considered cases.
+Though we observe that the generating parameters are not always correctly recovered, we see in the rightmost subplot of \cref{fig:err} that, interestingly, the spectral radius estimation error $\Delta \rho$ is close to zero regardless of model mismatch and exhibits only slight underestimation for wide observation windows.
 This is particularly relevant, as $\rho(\boldsymbol{\alpha})$ is a meaningful quantity relating to information spread virality (for social media diffusions), disease infectiousness (for epidemiology), or local seismicity (in seismology).
-The result also indicates that even when individual parameter fits are inaccurate, the Hawkes processes regime is correctly identified.
+The result indicates that even when individual parameter fits are inaccurate, the MHP regime is correctly identified.